psharratt/psharratt/README.md

 I’m currently studying for a Master's in Data Science for Public Policy at the Hertie School in Berlin, Germany.

-I’m interested in the intersection between social media, fintech, and consumer credit debt.
+I’m interested in the intersection between social media, Fintech, and consumer credit debt.

 <!--